Some of the oldest bars in Granada follow the most Traditional Shops article.

-The most traditional places in Granada have been open for over a century and are still in business today.
+The most traditional cafés and bar in Granada have been open for over a century and are many are still in business today.

 Unfortunately the jewel in the crown El Suizo is no longer open.
 This emblematic café closed in 1986 and was sadly converted into a fast food restaurant.